 You can learn to drive when you are 17.
-However, if you get the higher rate of the mobility component of Disability Living Allowance, you can begin at 16.
+However, if you get the higher rate of the mobility part of Disability Living Allowance, you can begin at 16.
 It is recommended that all new drivers should have professional driving lessons.
 As a disabled driver, you may prefer an instructor who has experience of teaching people with disabilities.

 Disability Living Allowance

 Disability Living Allowance (DLA) is a tax-free benefit for children and adults with disabilities to help with extra costs you may have because you are disabled.
 It is not based on your disability but the needs arising from it.
 For example, if you need someone to help look after you.